anishakdeol/lap4pairchallenge/README.md

 ### Usage

 * To start the client, cd into the client folder and run `npm start`
-* To start the server, cd into the server folder and run `python manage.py runserver`
+* Open a second terminal start the server by cding into the server folder and run `python manage.py runserver`